VAT Dubai

 What is the deadline for filing a UAE VAT return?

 VAT returns must be filed within 28 days from the end of the tax period.
-For Q1 2026, the deadline is 28 April 2026.
+For periods ending 31 May 2026, the deadline is 29 June 2026.

 What happens if I file my VAT return late?

-The FTA imposes AED 1,000 for the first late filing and AED 2,000 if repeated within 24 months, plus 2% immediately and 4% per month on any unpaid amount.
+The FTA imposes AED 1,000 for the first late filing and AED 2,000 if repeated within 24 months, plus a late payment penalty of 14% per annum on any unpaid amount under Cabinet Decision 129 of 2025.

 Do I need to file a VAT return if I had no sales?